Twenty years ago I watched in awe

 That would have been fine, but dad had agreed to pick up some visitors to the college and bring them back to the campus.
 So instead of Dad, mom and me riding home, we added another five people.
 If you’ve ever ridden in a Vega, you know it’s small, and there’s not a ton of room.
 Plus these people had luggage!
 All I remember is I was stuck on the backseat floor, under somebody’s legs for the whole trip back home.
 Longest couple of hours of my short life!

-I eventually had the car pasted to me, after my first semester in college.
+I eventually had the car past to me, after my first semester in college.
 Seems my parents were worried about my transportation after I told them about a date I had where the car I borrowed (my roommate’s car) broke down somewhere in the Miami area.
 I can’t remember all the details but my date decided that was probably enough and we didn’t go out again.
 (You know who you are!)

 The vega became something of a legend at college.
 I was always hauling people around in it and it always had a ton of soda cans in the back seat.
 Occasionally a few random cockroaches would show up.
 Went to a lot of concerts and got lost a lot.
 I painted my name on the side door above the handle to personalize it which was kinda corny.
 It saw me through my three years at Miami Christian and a lot of good times.